lukebenda/codepath-cybersecurity-homework/README.md

 ## Notes

-Describe any challenges encountered while doing the assignment.
+**Describe any challenges encountered while doing the assignment.**
+I was unable to figure out how to identify the malware attacks nor get the file hash of the malware sample.
+There was little/no guidance for this step.